filecoin-project/filecoin-docs/docs/concepts/why-filecoin.md

 In the process of self-healing, Filecoin generates verifiable traces that files have been stored correctly over time.
 Clients can efficiently scan these traces to confirm that their files have been stored correctly, even if the client was offline at the time.
 Any observer can check any miner’s track record and will notice if the miner has been faulty or offline in the past.

-## Reputation not marketing
+## Reputation, not marketing

 In Filecoin, storage providers prove their reliability through their track record published on the blockchain, not through marketing claims published by the provider themselves.
 Users don’t need to rely on status pages or self-reported statistics from storage providers.

 ## Choice of tradeoffs

 Users get to choose their own tradeoffs between cost, redundancy and speed.
-Users are not limited to a set list of data centres offered by their provider, but can choose to store their files on any miner participating in Filecoin.
+Users are not limited to a set list of data centers offered by their provider, but can choose to store their files on any miner participating in Filecoin.

 ## Puts empty storage to use

 Filecoin puts disk space that would otherwise sit empty to use.
-Miners are incentivised to join Filecoin because they get paid for their participation, unlike other distributed networks where there is no economic incentive.
+Miners are incentivized to join Filecoin because they get paid for their participation, unlike other distributed networks where there is no economic incentive.
 Filecoin also makes it easy to join because miners self-manage their storage, earning Filecoin tokens without needing human supervision.

 ## Censorship resistance